-- 1. WHILE WAITING FOR THE SCHOOL BUS: - Arrive at your stop five (5) minutes ahead of the scheduled pick up time. - NEVER run alongside bus.
-Wait until the bus comes to a complete stop to board.
-Students enter/exit at their bus stop only. - If you live on the opposite side of the street from the bus stop, always cross in FRONT of the bus when the way is clear. - Students fighting, using profanity, or making obscene gestures to the public or another student are subject to disciplinary action.
-Please report this to the principal. - 2.
-WHILE RIDING IN THE BUS - The driver is in complete charge of the vehicle.
+- (A) The driver is in complete charge of the vehicle.
 Please obey the driver.
-Driver may assign seats. - Please be seated immediately and remain seated while the vehicle is in motion. - Students will enter and exit the bus only when it comes to a complete stop. - Students will not extend arms, legs, or head out of the bus. - Students enter/exit at their bus stop only, unless written permission is given to DRIVER from parent /school office. - Students will not litter the bus.
-A trash can is located at the front of the bus. - Do not mar, deface or cut seats.
-Parent/Guardian will be responsible for the cost of any damage. - For safety reasons, no objects will be placed in the aisle, emergency exit, or doorway.
-No animals (dead or alive) or large objects (including band instruments, jam boxes) that will interfere with the seating of others will be allowed. - No fireworks or weapons of any kind are allowed on the bus. - Loud, boisterous or profane language, indecent conduct, fighting, eating, teasing and smoking will not be tolerated.
-Driver needs to be able to hear trains, emergency vehicles, and car horns. - Respect pedestrians and occupants of other vehicles.
-Do not shout, make obscene gestures use profanity or throw objects from the bus. - Students will not tamper with the emergency door or fire extinguisher. - Upon recommendation of the bus driver, school authorities can deny the privilege of riding the bus to any student who violates the rules or cannot conduct themselves in a courteous or responsible manner on the bus.
-If the student loses his/her riding privilege, he/she will be permitted to ride the bus home that day only. - Violations will be reported to the principal or designee, who will determine appropriate disciplinary action and notify the parents. - Bus drivers will not be able to conduct meetings with parents during the course of driving their route.
+Driver may assign seats. - (B) Please be seated immediately and remain seated while the vehicle is in motion. - (C) Students will enter and exit the bus only when it comes to a complete stop. - (D) Students will not extend arms, legs, or head out of the bus. - (E) Students enter/exit at their bus stop only, unless written permission is given to DRIVER from parent/school office. - (F) Students will not litter the bus.
+A trash can is located at the front of the bus. - (G) Do not mark, deface, or cut seats.
+Parent/Guardian will be responsible for the cost of any damage. - (H) For safety reasons, no objects will be placed in the aisle, emergency exit, or doorway.
+No animals (dead or alive) or large objects (including band instruments, jam boxes) that will interfere with the seating of others will be allowed. - (I) No fireworks or weapons of any kind are allowed on the bus. - (J) Loud, boisterous or profane language, indecent conduct, fighting, eating, teasing and smoking will not be tolerated.
+Driver needs to be able to hear trains, emergency vehicles, and car horns. - (K) Respect pedestrians and occupants of other vehicles.
+Do not shout, make obscene gestures, use profanity, or throw objects from the bus. - (L) Students will not tamper with the emergency door or fire extinguisher. - (M) Upon recommendation of the bus driver, school authorities can deny the privilege of riding the bus to any student who violates the rules or cannot conduct themselves in a courteous or responsible manner on the bus.
+If the student loses his/her riding privilege, he/she will be permitted to ride the bus home that day only. - (N) Violations will be reported to the principal or designee, who will determine appropriate disciplinary action and notify the parents. - (0) Bus drivers will not be able to conduct meetings with parents during the course of driving their route.
 If you need to speak with a driver, call the transportation office at 812-280-5015 to make arrangements.
 For all disciplinary matters, first contact the principal or assistant principal at the school.

-B. Telephone and/or Electronic Devices
+Telephones and/or Electronic Devices

-- 1. A telephone is available for student use before and after school & at times when teachers issue passes for that purpose.
+(1) A telephone is available for student use before and after school and at times when teachers issue passes for that purpose.
 The student must receive permission to use a phone and must state the purpose of the call.
 Staff members will determine whether or not the call is necessary.
-Telephone calls should be limited in time. - 2.
-Parents may call and leave a message for a student to call them.
-Return call will be made before school, at lunch or after school.
-Only in the case of an emergency will a student be called out of class to take a phone call. - 3.
-ALL cellular phones and/or electronic devices must be turned off when entering the school building and placed out of sight.
+Telephone calls should be limited in time.

+- (2) Parents/Guardians may call and leave a message for a student to call them.
+Return call will be made before school, at lunch, or after school.
+Only in the case of an emergency will a student be called out of class to take a phone call. - (3) All cellular phones and/or electronic devices must be turned off when entering the school building and placed out of sight.
 The use of cell phones/electronic devices is not permitted at any time during the school day within the classroom and hallway setting.
-If there is a violation of this policy, the staff member will follow the below steps:

-Offense 1: Cell phone sent to the office and student must collect at the end of the day.
-Offense 2: Cell phone sent to the office and a parent/guardian must collect at the end of the day.
-Offense 3: Cell phone sent to the office, parent/guardian contacted by administrator, and loss of cell phone privilege for the rest of the semester.
+If there is a violation of this policy, the staff member will follow the below steps: - Offense 1 = Cell phone sent to the office and student must collect at the end of the day. - Offense 2 = Cell phone sent to the office and a parent/guardian must collect at the end of the day. - Offense 3 = Cell phone sent to the office, parent/guardian contacted by administrator, and loss of cell phone privilege for the rest of the semester.